Getting Started

 - Yarn

-npx durcno migrate
+npm exec durcno migrate

-pnpm dlx durcno migrate
+pnpm exec durcno migrate

-bun x durcno migrate
+bunx durcno migrate

-yarn dlx durcno migrate
+yarn durcno migrate

 Check Migration Status